 Who is Lydia Hu’s husband?

-Her husband is Craig Haughton, a finance executive at Morgan Stanley.
+Her husband is Craig Haughton, a wealth management executive at Morgan Stanley.
 They married on September 22, 2012, in Baltimore, Maryland.

 How many children does Lydia Hu have?